Kickstarting Your openHAB Journey: The Power of Custom Rules π

 logInfo('Debug', 'Last warning in openHAB log: {}', lastWarning)

-Leveling Up: Mastering Advanced openHAB Custom Rules πŸŽ“
+Leveling Up: Mastering Advanced openHAB Custom Rules π

 Creating a Complex Rule in openHAB

-Consider this scenario.
-You want to devise a rule that activates when the living room light turns on.
-Depending on the room's temperature, this rule either switches on the air conditioner or the heater.
-Here's how you could script this rule in openHAB DSL:
+Let's dive into an example.
+Imagine you want to create a rule that triggers when the living room light is switched on.
+Depending on the temperature in the living room, this rule will either turn on the air conditioner or the heater.
+Here's how you could write this rule in openHAB DSL:

 rule "Example Rule"